gowthamvsn/Readmission-using-ML/README.md

 ## How to Run
 1. Clone the repository
 2. Install required libraries
-3. Run the Jupyter notebook or Python scripts
+3. Run the Python script 'interactive_analysis.py'

 ## Contributors
 - Gowtham